DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Free Bids Faster

-50% off
+50% Off

-Bid pricing
+Bid Pricing

-Since the bid price may change daily depending on the active offers, it’s important to regularly check the current offer so you don’t miss out on the cheapest days.
+Since the bid price may change daily depending on active offers, it’s important to regularly check the current offer so you don’t miss out on the cheapest days.

-Auction leaderboards
+Auction Leaderboards

-Sometimes the site runs an Auction leaderboard promotion.
+Sometimes the site runs an Auction Leaderboard promotion.
 During this time, the three bidders who have accumulated the most Time as Highest Bidder in an auction will earn additional bid rewards.

 Every BidBuddy Counts

-When you use the BidBuddy feature mentioned above and it automatically places a bid, you receive 9 seconds on your Time as Highest Bidder progress bar even if somebody places a bid right after you.
-Plus, if any Time as Highest Bidder multipliers are in place those will also be applied.
+When you use the BidBuddy feature mentioned above and it automatically places a bid, you receive 9 seconds on your Time as Highest Bidder progress bar, even if somebody places a bid right after you.
+Plus, if any Time as Highest Bidder multipliers are in place, those will also be applied.

 Daily Winning Limits